eugenia1984/english/glossary.md

 - **not too far away**, it means the coffee shops are at a good distance — they're easy to get to, but not right next door.

+- **noon**: 12:00 PM, in the middle of the day.
+Example: We have our team meeting at noon.

 ---